Mon, 31 Dec 2007

 "But you know that you can't own other people, right?"

 This was confusing, so I tried an example.
 "Emily is your friend, and sometimes you ask her to do things, and maybe she does them.
-But you can't make her doing things she doesn't want to do, because she gets to decide for herself what she does."
+But you can't make her do things she doesn't want to do, because she gets to decide for herself what she does."

 Sure, of course.
 Now we're back on track.
 "Well, a long time ago, some people decided that they owned some other people, called slaves, and that the slaves would have to do whatever their owners said, even if they didn't want to."